VincentL01/EwA/README.md

 Email: [cdhsiao@cycu.edu.tw](mailto:cdhsiao@cycu.edu.tw)

-# TOWER ASSAY downstream analyzing application
+# EARTHWORM ASSAY downstream analyzing application
-TowerAssayAnalyzer is the new software we build to complement the Tower Assay Protocol.
+Earthworm Analyzer is the new software we build to accelerate the Earthworm Assay analysis process.
 It was designed to streamline and automate the arduous data management and organize the processes associated with raw data.

 ## INSTALLATION GUIDE